mitsumehta/learning-library/solutions-library/hyperion-move-improve/setup/setup.md

 5. Enter the following command –

       `` vncserver``

+6. You will be prompted to set up a password for the vncserver.
+You can set the password as **Welcome#1234**.
+Confirm the password for second time.

-6. On a new terminal window, enter the following command for port forwarding.
+7. On a new terminal window, enter the following command for port forwarding.

    `` ssh -i <path_of_the_private_key> -L 5901:127.0.0.1:5901 opc@<public_IP_address>``

    *e.g. ssh -i /Users/mimehta/Desktop/sshkeybundle/privateKey -L 5901:127.0.0.1:5901 opc@193.122.148.251*

-7. Open the VNC viewer and enter the value in the text bar as **localhost:5901**
+8. Open the VNC viewer and enter the value in the text bar as **localhost:5901**

-8. You should now be able to see the Desktop of the Linux instance on VNC viewer.
+9. You should now be able to see the Desktop of the Linux instance on VNC viewer.

 ## **STEP 2:** Setting up the Windows systems